Welcome to Overseal

 The natural border which divides the two villages is Gunby Hill, with Netherseal considered to be at the bottom of the hill, and Overseal considered to be at the top, hence Over and Nether were adopted.
 There is a pass system in place for those that want to visit the Peoples Republic of Netherseal.
 These passes have been controlled by the Overseal Gala Committee since they took control of Overseal from the Parish Council in a coup around 1985.
 There is no requirement for a pass to visit Overseal from Netherseal since the Post Office and a Co-Op are now considered key services for both communities.

 Since the division, the villages have developed very differently, with Overseal embracing technological advances and growing substantially from a few houses to a village with around 800 properties, all of which have electricity, gas, mobile services and internet connectivity.
-Netherseal has generally shunned technology with the majority of the village still using a mill-wheel on the River Mease to ground flour for bread until 2004 when one local found it could be purchased from th Co-Op, or you could buy a ready made loaf instead.
+Netherseal has generally shunned technology with the majority of the village still using a mill-wheel on the River Mease to ground flour for bread until 2004 when one local found that flourt could be purchased from the Co-Op, or you could buy a ready made loaf instead.

 Netherseal was connected to the electricity grid in 2006, allowing them to have electric lighting for the first time, but meant the village candle shop, which was the only shop in the village, sadly went out of business.
 There are believed to be at least 4 properties now which have an inside toilet although gas and the internet are still a distant dream.